psyked/portfolio-2018/content/posts/imagesizer-version-049-released/index.md

 path: /blog/imagesizer-version-049-released/
 layout: post
 title: ImageSizer version 0.4.9 released!
+image: customchrome.jpg
 date: 2009-05-11T08:05:23Z
 tags:
   - imagesizer
   - custom-chrome
   - print-screen
 ---

 It's been quite a while coming, but a new version of ImageSizer is now available.
 Here's a little look at what's new...